danimadhavapuri/Exp-1/README.md

 # Exp-1
 Heyy, hii!
-This is my Exp 2 repository
+This is my Exp one repository
 My name is Danii